epheo/shaddock/CONTRIBUTING.rst

 ~~~~~~~~~~~~~~~~~~
 The project have it's own CI system and use Jenkins to test and merge automaticaly.

-You can also contact us on freenode in the #shaddock channel.
+You can contact us on freenode in the #shaddock channel.